 State, local, and Tribal governments can challenge (1) location information in the Fabric, (2) mobile broadband availability data, and/or (3) fixed broadband availability data.

-For each type of challenge, the Commission will accept both challenges to individual locations and bulk challenges to multiple locations.
+For each type of challenge, the Commission accepts both challenges to individual locations and bulk challenges to multiple locations.

 - A bulk Fabric challenge process opened September 12, 2022 for state, local and Tribal governments, as well as service providers, and will continue on an on-going basis.